John Wood was born in Burnley, Lancashire in 1891

-Father John Wood was a pit-worker and mother Betsy a cotton weaver.
+His father John Wood was a pit-worker and his mother Betsy a cotton weaver.

 In 1901, John, age 10, lived with his four siblings and parents at 6 Sydney St, Burnley.
 His father John, was then a a rag dealer working on his 'own account'.
 John’s 12 year old brother George was already in the mill working as a cotton weaver.

 In 1911, John, age 20, now one of six children at home at 24 Shaw St, Burnley with his parents.
 Like his father, 22 year old older brother George and younger sisters Mary (19) and Agnes (16) he was a cotton weaver.

 On 5 July 1913, three weeks short of his 23rd birthday John married 21 year old Jane Haworth, the daughter of a chimney-sweep at St.James Parish Church, Bathesda St, Burnley.
 Both John and Jane were working as cotton weavers and they lived at 18 Bush Street, Burnley.

 In December 1915 John enlisted into the Lancashire Fusiliers in Burnley and began his training.
 By this time his father was working in Barden Pit.

 He arrived at the front in time to take part in the later stages of the Battle of the Somme.

 That September his son John was born (8 September 1916).

 Wounded in action during the Battle of Arras the following year (April/May 1917), John was invalided home.
 He then returned to the front where he fought in the 3rd Battle of Ypres.